 The trigger point is in the semispinalis capitis, which originates from the vertebrae of the upper back and lower neck and attaches to the back of the head, trapping the upper cervical vertebrae in between.

 This is almost always relieved when atlas is mobilized.
-That can be done with a number of techniques including cranial, intra-oral and anterior cervical NMT.
+That can be done with many techniques including cranial, intra-oral and anterior cervical NMT.
 Stretching and other techniques can be used to stabilize the musculature around the upper cervicals and prevent the atlas from being wedged forward again.
-Lengthening the scalenes and other musculature in the lower anterior cervicals allows the base of the neck to support the correction of forward head posture.
+Lengthening the scalenes and other musculature in the lower anterior cervicals allows the base of the neck to support the correction of forward-head posture.

 Click on these categories to see if there is a referral pattern that better describes your concerns.